alexdor/beta-experiment/hugo/content/projects/talk.md

 descriptionLeft: "Online comments are broken.
 Our Talk tool rethinks how moderation, comment display, and online conversation function, creating the opportunity for safer, smarter discussions around your work."
 descriptionRight:
 callToAction: "Learn More..." # Find out more by default
-listingDescription: # The description of the project for the project listing, if no description is provided the content of the sortDescription will be used
+listingDescription: "Online comments are broken.
+Talk rethinks how moderation, comment display and online conversation function."# The description of the project for the project listing, if no description is provided the content of the sortDescription will be used
 menu: "projects"
 ---